OpenLocalizationOrg/hyperVTest.it-it/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 ms.ContentId: 8D89E9D8-2501-46A7-9304-2F19F37AFC85
 title: Working with checkpoints

-#Using checkpoints to revert virtual machines to a previous state
+# Using checkpoints to revert virtual machines to a previous state

+24-Nov update, part1.
 Test update for Demo.
 Adding this sentence for testing HO-HB process.
 Checkpoints provide a fast and easy way to revert the virtual machine to a previous state.
 This is especially helpful when you are about to make a change to a virtual machine and you want to be able to roll-back to the present state if that change cause issues.

-##Enable or disable checkpoints
+## Enable or disable checkpoints

 1. In **Hyper-V Manager**, right-click the name of the virtual machine, and click **Settings**.
 2. In the **Management** section, select **Checkpoints**.
 3. To allow checkpoints to be taken off this virtual machine, make sure Enable Checkpoints is selected -- this is the default behavior.
 To disable checkpoints, deselect the **Enable Checkpoints** check box.
 4. Click **Apply** to apply your changes.
 If you are done, click **OK** to close the dialog box.

-##Choose standard or production checkpoints
+## Choose standard or production checkpoints

 There are two types of checkpoints:
 *  **Production checkpoints** -- Used mainly on servers in production environments as a form of backup.